 There have been many scientific attempts to provide an alternative to a Big Bang beginning for the universe, most frequently to circumvent the need for a creator.
 But so far, none of these attempts have been successful.

 Scientific – Thermodynamics

 According to the second law of thermodynamics, processes in a closed system tend toward a state of equilibrium.
-Life exists today, as well as all processes in the universe, because of energy transfers from one object to another.
+Life exists today, as well as all processes in the universe because energy transfers from one object to another.
 And these energy transfers occur because of a difference in the energy level between the two objects.
-But the 2nd law states that the trend is toward equilibrium, or a lack of difference between the objects in the system.
+But the 2nd law states that the trend is toward equilibrium.
+Or a lack of difference between the objects in the system.
 Eventually, there will be no energy to transfer, life will cease and the universe will become cold.
-When this is applied backwards, it requires that there was a beginning point of high energy with the universe slowly cooling down since then.
+When this is applied backward, it requires that there was a beginning point of high energy with the universe slowly cooling down since then.
 Thus, the 2nd law of thermodynamics requires a beginning to the universe.